-Taxpayers with undisclosed foreign accounts or interests in foreign entities should consider entering into the OVDP because it enables them to become compliant, avoid substantial civil penalties and generally eliminates the risk of criminal prosecution.
+Taxpayers with undisclosed foreign accounts or interests in foreign entities should consider entering into the voluntary disclosure program because it enables them to become compliant, avoid substantial civil penalties and generally eliminates the risk of criminal prosecution.
 Those taxpayers who do not submit a voluntary disclosure risk discovery by the IRS and the imposition of substantial penalties; including the fraud penalty, foreign information return penalties, and an increased risk of criminal prosecution.

-The OVDP is also a good choice if the IRS can prove that the taxpayer willfully failed to report foreign assets or accounts.
+The voluntary disclosure program is also a good choice if the IRS can prove that the taxpayer willfully failed to report foreign assets or accounts.
 In determining the applicability of a fraud charge, taxpayers should be aware that the IRS will consider whether the taxpayer is financially sophisticated, whether they controlled the undisclosed foreign or domestic accounts/investments, whether they made frequent deposits to or withdrawals from the undisclosed foreign accounts, or whether they can demonstrate that the taxpayer knew or should have known of their disclosure obligations and they disregarded those obligations.

 - The taxpayer only had signature authority or power of attorney over an account, but never had beneficial ownership of the funds in the account (i.e., those funds were not yours).
 For example, when a parent adds a child to an account for convenience or for estate planning purposes.
-In such a case, the child associated with the account can often come into compliance by filing the delinquent FBARs through the Delinquent FBAR submission procedure, as further discussed below, disclosing the nature of their relationship to the foreign account without making a formal voluntary disclosure
+In such a case, the child associated with the account can often come into compliance by filing the delinquent FBARs through the Delinquent FBAR submission procedure, as further discussed below, disclosing the nature of their relationship to the foreign account without making a formal voluntary disclosure submission.

 - The unreported income was minimal, offset by losses, offset by unclaimed tax credits, or there was no tax loss to the IRS.
 If there was no tax loss to the IRS, then the taxpayer may want to consider using an alternative method for coming into compliance.
-Taxpayers should be careful, however, since the IRS FAQ # 33 makes clear that there is no de minimis unreported income exception relating to tax noncompliance and that “[e]ven one dollar of unreported gross income from an OVDP asset will bring it into the offshore penalty base.”

 The noisy disclosure and the streamlined procedure are more expensive than the quiet disclosure.
 Noisy disclosures and streamlined submissions require additional legal fees to cover the very careful preparation of the initial overture to CI and thereafter careful and intricate interaction with CI in order to obtain the greatest possible assurance of non-prosecution (or, more precisely, non-referral to DOJ Tax).
 As for quiet disclosures, there are minimal upfront legal fees.
 On the other hand, you may give the IRS a roadmap to charge you criminally, and if you are caught, you are likely to be subject to harsh civil penalties and the possibility of criminal charges.